 I'm interested in health and wellness.
 I highly recommend reading "Good Calories, Bad Calories" by Gary Taubes.
 Here is a brief excerpt from the epilogue.
 You might be interested in watching this 90 minute lecture by Robert Lustig on fructose.
-After watching the lecture you can take a look at this spreadsheet with the fructose content of various foods, or this spreadsheet detailing the cost per 100 kcal of various foods.
+After watching the lecture you can take a look at this spreadsheet with the fructose content of various foods.
 Here is an excerpt on longevity from a book by Desmond Morris.
 Mental health is, of course, just as important as physical health.
 Make sure you are not guilty of any cognitive distortions.
 And if you are already familiar with cognitive therapy, or rational emotive behaviour therapy, then you might find this REBT form helpful.

 Cooking is an interest of mine, and have posted a few of my favourite recipes.
 I'm a big fan of Thai food and also of southern style barbecue.
 In August of 2012 I got around to buying a smoker so I could make some 'cue at home.
 In February 2017 I visited Franklin Barbecue in Austin, Texas and it lived up to its much hyped reputation.
 I waited four hours in line for what was truly the best barbecue I've ever had, especially the brisket.

 A profile of me appeared in the UBC Faculty of Education Alumni magazine.